timmedia/truffle-screen-picker/README.md

 A poll is identified by a unique poll id and is owned by an org (identified by the org id).
 To be able to create a poll for an org, the logged in Truffle user must have the `Admin` role.
 When starting a poll, the evaluation mode must be specified.
 By default, the submitted votes are evaluated using a k-means clustering algorithm.
 However, if there are pre-defined, discrete areas which viewers should be able to vote on, e.g. a grid of buttons, please select a binning mode.
 The layout of these areas is defined in the "Poll Layouts" tab.

+## Build

+Remember to specify the environment when building and deploying the Vite projects (`development`, `staging`, `production`).

+    npm run build -- --mode=development
+    firebase use development

 ## [Viewer embed](viewer-embed)

 ```json